samsquire/ideas3/README.md

 Creating a movement of a layer, prompts the user for a machine readable reason for moving and what to move.
 I envision a btree being easy to create with layer language.

-# 86. Build server configured by YAML in Markdown
+# 86. Build server improvements

+* **Build server configured by YAML in Markdown**
+* **Build server installer API** Build server commands map to an installer API so that installers are easily created.

 # 87. Embedded resources marked for caching